dw61/climate/README.md

 python visualize.py
 ```

-Generate images at `figures` folder
+Generate images are at `figures` folder.

 # Results